Punishment for Not Wearing Hijab in the Quran: What Islam Says

 Types of Hijab: Exploring Various Styles:

-There are different types of hijabs based on culture, personal preference, and regional traditions.
+There are different types used, based on culture, personal preference, and regional traditions.
 Some popular types include:

 - Shayla: A long, rectangular scarf wrapped around the head and pinned at the shoulder.

-- Al-Amira: A two-piece hijab with a fitted cap and a tube-like scarf.
+- Al-Amira: A two-piece veil with a fitted cap and a tube-like scarf.

-- Khimar: A cape-style hijab that drapes over the shoulders and extends to the waist.
+- Khimar: A cape-style that drapes over the shoulders and extends to the waist.

 - Turban Hijab: A trendy and modern style that wraps around the head like a turban.